ffreemt/dezbee-rest/README.md

 INFO:     Finished server process [547296]
 ```

-To kill the server, kill the parent process (CTRL+C does not quite work), e.g.
+To kill the server in Windows, kill the parent process (CTRL+C does not quite work in Windows at least), e.g.
 ```
-taskkill /f /pid 486952 /pid 548488
+taskkill /f /pid 486952
 ```

 ### Test the REST API: